kait-al/Microbiome_SOPs/Amplicon_SOPs/trimming_counts_tables.md

 # So we went from 935 to 352 SVs
 ```

-Discard SVs if it is a zero in half or more of the samples:
+Discard SVs if it is a zero in at least half the samples:
 ```r
 cutoff = .5
 d.4 <- data.frame(d.s[which(apply(d.s, 1, function(x){length(which(x != 0))/length(x)}) > cutoff),])